ravendb/docs/Chapter01.rst

 Because graph databases are intentionally design to make sure that graph traversal is cheap, they also provide other operations that tend to be very expensive without it.
 For example, Shortest Path between two nodes.
 That turn out to be frequently useful when you want to do things like: "Who can recommend me to this company’s CTO so they would hire me".

-One problem with scaling graph databases is that it is *very* hard to find an independent subgraph, which means that it is very hard to shard graph databases.
-There are several efforst currently in the academy to solve this problem, but I am not aware of any reliable soluation as of yet.
+One problem with scaling graph databases is that it is *very* hard to find an independent sub graph, which means that it is very hard to shard graph databases.
+There are several effort currently in the academy to solve this problem, but I am not aware of any reliable solution as of yet.

 Column family databases (BigTable)
 ----------------------------------
-Column family databases are probably most known because of Google’s BigTable implementation.
+Column family databases are probably most known because of Goggle’s BigTable implementation.
 The are very similar on the surface to relational database, but they are actually quite different beast.
 Some of the difference is storing data by rows (relational) vs. storing data by columns (column family databases).
 But a lot of the difference is conceptual in nature.
-You can’t apply the same sort of solutions that you used in a relational form to a column database.
+You can't apply the same sort of solutions that you used in a relational form to a column database.

-That is because column databases are not relational, for that matter, they don’t even have what a RDBMS advocate would recognize as tables.
+That is because column databases are not relational, for that matter, they don't even have what a RDBMS advocate would recognize as tables.
 The following concepts are critical to understand how column databases work:

 * Column family
 * Super columns
 * Column

-Columns and super columns in a column database are spare, meaning that they take exactly 0 bytes if they don’t have a value in them.
-Column families are the nearest thing that we have for a table, since they are about the only thing that you need to define upfront.
+Columns and super columns in a column database are spare, meaning that they take exactly 0 bytes if they don't have a value in them.
+Column families are the nearest thing that we have for a table, since they are about the only thing that you need to define up front.
 Unlike a table, however, the only thing that you define in a column family is the name and the key sort options (there is no fixed schema).

 Column family databases are probably the best proof of leaky abstractions.
-Just about everything in CFDB (as I’ll call them from now on) is based around the idea of exposing the actual physical model to the users so they can make efficient use of that.
+Just about everything in CFDB (as I'll call them from now on) is based around the idea of exposing the actual physical model to the users so they can make efficient use of that.

 * Column families - A column family is how the data is stored on the disk.
 All the data in a single column family will sit in the same file (actually, set of files, but that is close enough).
   A column family can contain super columns or columns.
 * Super columns - A super column can be thought of as a dictionary, it is a column that contains other columns (but not other super columns).
-* Column - A column is a tuple of name, value and timestamp (I’ll ignore the timestamp and treat it as a key/value pair from now on).
+* Column - A column is a tuple of name, value and timestamp (I'll ignore the timestamp and treat it as a key/value pair from now on).

-It is important to understand that when schema design in a CFDB is of outmost importance, if you don’t build your schema right, you literally can’t get the data out.
+It is important to understand that when schema design in a CFDB is of outmost importance, if you don't build your schema right, you literally can't get the data out.
 CFDB usually offer one of two forms of queries, by key or by key range.
 This make sense, since a CFDB is meant to be distributed, and the key determine where the actual physical data would be located.
 This is because the data is stored based on the sort order of the column family, and you have no real way of changing the sorting (except choosing between ascending or descending).

-The sort order, unlike in a relational database, isn’t affected by the columns values, but by the column *names*.
+The sort order, unlike in a relational database, isn't affected by the columns values, but by the column *names*.

-Let assume that in the Users column family, in the row with the key ``@ayende``, we have the column named ``name`` set to "Ayende Rahine" and the column named ``location`` set to "Israel".
+Let assume that in the Users column family, in the row with the key ``@ayende``, we have the column named ``name`` set to "Ayende Rahien" and the column named ``location`` set to "Israel".
 The CFDB will physically sort them like this in the Users column family file::

   @ayende/location = "Israel"